waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 ***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 We are creating a simple system for managing [Boris Bikes in London](https://en.wikipedia.org/wiki/Barclays_Cycle_Hire).
 Our system will keep track of a number of docking stations and the bikes.
 It will allow you to rent the bikes and return them.
 Occasionally the bikes will break and then they will be unavailable for rental.
 There will also be a garage to fix the bikes and a van to move the bikes between the stations and the garage.

 [Do we need a more precise specification of how the end user would interact with the system?
 Should we give an example of irb interaction with the system - showing the end result so to speak?]

+The way to start any project is to specify a few important User Stories.
+In this case we have the following, in the common Stakeholder, Motivation, Task format:

+> As a member of the public,
+So that I can get across town
+I'd like to access a bike that is not broken

+> As a maintainer of the system,
+So that members of the public can get usable bikes, I'd like docking stations to only release working bikes.

+> As a maintainer of the system,
+So that members of the public can get usable bikes, I'd like docking stations to accept returning bikes (broken or not)

+> As a maintainer of the system,
+So that members of the public can get usable bikes, I'd like docking stations to not accept more bikes than their capacity.

+> As a maintainer of the system,
+So that members of the public can get usable bikes, I'd like vans to come to take broken bikes from docking stations, take them to be fixed and then bring them back to the docking stations.

+> As a maintainer of the system,
+So that members of the public can get usable bikes, I'd like garages to receive broken bikes from vans, fix them, and then pass them back to vans for distribution.

 A system like this (in a much more complex form) is actually used by the real Boris bikes system in London.
 Every time you rent a bike or return it some objects get created somewhere in the system that tracks the usage of all bikes.